Arshtyi/Arshtyi/README.md

 # About Me

-I am pursuing a bachelor's degree in Computer Science and Technology at Shandong University.
+-   I am pursuing a bachelor's degree in Computer Science and Technology at Shandong University.
+-   I am a science fiction enthusiast and also passionate about card games, especially Yu-Gi-Oh!

 You can reach me via :